reachme1212/final_project/README.md

 Feature engineering is the process of selecting, manipulating, and transforming raw data into features that can be used in supervised learning.
 In order to make our model work well, we have discussed which features should be included and which one should be dropped.

-To get more truer predictions the features should be picked carefully , However in our dataset unemployment will be more where there are more population, so we decided to add education information as a feature as well, then we used race population information , education information to predict unemployed count for a choosen county.
+To get more truer predictions the features should be picked carefully, however in our dataset unemployment will be more where there are more population, so we decided to add education information as a feature as well, then we used race population information, education information to predict unemployed count for a chosen county.

 If the model does not perform well on the unseen dataset(test) ,but gives a high score on the seen dataset , the model is overfitting, our test score is 93% ,so our random regressor model is performing well and not overfitting.